-Searches of Students' Lockers and Desks and Searches of Students to reasonable searches by school officials in particular circumstances, as well as routine periodic random searches by school officials.
+Searches of Students' Lockers and Desks and Searches of Students circumstances, as well as routine periodic random searches by school officials.
 Such routine suspicionless inspections of said lockers and desks may be held without the student being present.
 Where the school official has a reasonable suspicion or reliable information that a particular student's locker or desk should be searched, said search shall be conducted by the school official, where the student is available, in the presence of the student.
 Non-suspicionless random locker inspections shall be held no less than twice annually.